eole-io/eole-angular/README.md

 ;
 ```

-_or you can set `mock` to just navigate with a mocked api and websocket:_
+_or if don't want to install Eole Api and just want to navigate with a mocked (faked) api and websocket, you can set `mock`:_

 ``` js
     .constant('eoleApiUrl', 'mock')